 For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall live by faith.
 Romans 1:17

-Truth remains truth outside of a church organization
+Truth without a Church -Truth remains truth outside of a church organization

-Luther continued to believe in the Bible just as I continue to believe in the Book of Mormon and Bible although we both recognized corruption within our church organizations.
+Luther continued to believe in the Bible just as I continue to believe in the Book of Mormon and the Bible, although we both recognized corruption within our church organizations.
 Truth remains truth without a church organization.

 Mormon church parallels the ancient Catholic church

-- Just as the Gutenberg press made information more readily available in Luther’s day, today we can access information more readily because of the internet.
-Digitization of information has made the discrepancies of Mormon church history more transparent resulting in demands for explanations as to why fabricated stories are allowed to replace true accounts.
+- Just as the Gutenberg press made information more readily available in Luther’s day, today, we can access information more readily because of the internet.
+Digitization of information has made the discrepancies in Mormon church history more transparent, resulting in demands for explanations as to why fabricated stories are allowed to replace true accounts.